|

 Communications Technology

 Communications technology affects all aspects of our lives in a fundamental way.
-Having
+Having an understanding of communications technology is an important part of being both technologically and media literate.

-Communications Technology Grade 11, University/College
+Technology Grade 11, University/College

 TGJ3M1